ELEVATE-Project/user/docker.readme.md

              docker compose up

-        2. To start elevate-user application with .env file  using below command
+        2. To start elevate-user application with .env file  using the below command

              env_file="path of the env file" docker compose up